 Gift Card Expert Shelley Hunter Shares Tips to Avoid Gift Card Scams

 Gift cards are safe, secure and convenient payment and gift options—evident by their widespread popularity and use.
-According to the National Retail Federation, gift cards have been the most popular gifts in America for 12 years in a row with more than 60 percent of consumers hoping to receive them this year—and millions planning to give them.
+According to the National Retail Federation, gift cards have been the most popular gifts in America for 13 years in a row with 59 percent of consumers hoping to receive them this year—and millions planning to give them.
 In addition to being popular gifts, they can also be used as incentives, rewards, and branded currency.
-According to Fiserv, 64 percent of consumers buy gift cards just to spend on themselves!
+According to First Data, 64 percent of consumers buy gift cards just to spend on themselves!

 Consumers love giving, receiving, and using gift cards, but unfortunately so do fraudsters.
 Criminals can abuse gift cards and other methods of payment like debit/credit cards or checks.

 Here’s a list of common types of fraud and scams that involve gift cards: